Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 Or we could say, you came later than I did, die.

 There are too many people in this country who are motivated not by what they really believe, but by what will get Twitter to react to them with likes and retweets.
+That's called bad faith.

-Washington Post, Matt Damon has more damon splaining to do.
+Washington Post, Matt Damon has more Damon Splaining to do.

 Daily Beast, shut up, Matt Damon.

-Vox, Matt Damon isn't a terrible person.
+Vox, Matt Damon isn't a terrible person, he's just ignorant.

 Really?

+That bad, is he?
+We're talking about Matt Damon?
 I don't know, he's got a clean water charity and delivers food to Haiti.
+What have you done, Vox headline writer?

 And yet he is always getting pulled over by the woke police for something.
+He's got a woke rap sheet as long as your arm.

 On the reboot of the Project Greenlight series, he was booked on obstruction of social justice for maintaining that a director should be chosen on merit first.